-The junior year experience of Aim 4 encourages students to take seriously their responsibility within communities.
+The upperclassmen experience of Aim 4 encourages students to take seriously their responsibility within communities and consider how they will carry them into their post-grad communities.
 Now that you are embedded in William & Mary and Williamsburg, how will you take an active role in positive community-driven social change?
-Aim 4 junior year provides the opportunities and support to be part of effective collective action alongside your classmates.
+Aim 4 provides the opportunities and support to be part of effective collective action alongside your classmates.

 - Join with other community-minded students in a network of support and growth

-- Explore how your skills and expertise can make an impact
+- Explore how their skills and expertise can make an impact

-- Identify and receive feedback on a community action you tackle
+- Identify and receive feedback on their community initiatives

 - Develop skills and explore values transferable to life after college